 As a volunteer, we will feed and clothe (safety vests) you for the day...lunch, and

 a T-Shirt.
 We also will ask you to sign a release form (same USAC form racers use) that holds the paren cycling organization and insurer harmless (USAC).

-Help on the big race day August 7th starts at 5:00 AM.
+Help on the big race day Sunday at 5:00 AM.
 MB police shut down the streets and the "fun" begins!
 Anxious tow trucks hook up any remaining cars and

 tow them.
 The fence gang starts erecting the fencing and another group

 starts hanging the banners.
 Registration is set up and the first racers

 start signing in at 6:00 AM.
 The start/finish truss is moved into place, video

 equipment positioned, balloons and flags are positioned.
 Cones and

 barricades are put in the corners.
 Vendors set-up their booths.

 Course marshals take their place, and at 7:00 AM, the chief referee fires his